How to paint Kitchen Cabinet Step-by-Step

 Tips and tricks for uplifting your kitchen are all over the web, and there’s never been a better time to give new life to the center stage of your home.
 However, most of these kitchen facelifts involve a lot of remodeling, time, and money, which can quickly turn your project into a drag.

 The kitchen should be a place that’s welcoming and refreshing to be in, and MudPaint wants to help with that!
 With our signature thick and creamy paint, you can cover your cabinets and get a brand new look in days, not months.
-And because MudPaint is much cheaper then the typical kitchen remodel, you’ll have this new look at a fraction of the cost.
-Ready to turn your kitchen into a showstopper?
+And because MudPaint is much cheaper than the typical kitchen remodel, you’ll have this new look at a fraction of the cost.
+MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat. to turn your kitchen into a showstopper?
 Just follow our simple steps to achieve a brand new place!

 Because we’re painting on kitchen cabinets, instead of a dresser or a chair, a couple things are different.
 But don’t worry – it’s super easy!